xyliatgithub/EN.650.654-Spring2026/LabFour/readme.md

 - In this lab you are asked to work with the **UFW** tool instead of working directly with **iptables**.

 - **Task 1, Step 3**: Blocking a specific IP Address:
-  - To obtain the IP Address of a hostname use the command:
+  - To obtain the IP Address of a hostname, use the command:
     ```host HOST_NAME```.
 For example:
     ```bash
     host www.example.net